betrusted-io/xous-docs/arguments.md

 * DATA_OFFSET -- Virtual memory address where the kernel expects the .data/.bss section to be.
 This should be `0x00c00000`
 * DATA_SIZE -- Size of the .data+.bss section
 * ENTRYPOINT -- Virtual address of the main() function
-* STACK -- 32-bits of stack address, where the program expects `$sp` to point.
-This will be used as the exception stack.